irsbugs/irsbugs.github.io/join/index.md

 * to keep everyone refreshed at meetings throughout the year
 * to run the WLUG website at http://www.wlug.org.nz/
-* help WLUG to recover all their costs
+* helps to ensure WLUG breaks even and we can continue to operate.

 ...and entitles you to: